GabeScott/standard-works-vault/General Conference/1974 October - Eternal Togetherness.md

 To develop traits of character like his is not without effort.
 We must realize that it is a process of growth and comes only by making his gospel a way of life.

 We cannot be halfhearted about it either.
 We must serve him with all our heart, might, mind, and soul.
 And we must remember too that being active in the Church is a part of his gospel.
-The Lord said emphatically: “Every person who belongeth to this church of Christ, shall observe to keep all the commandments and covenants of the church.”
-(D&C 42:78.)
+The Lord said emphatically: “Every person who belongeth to this church of Christ, shall observe to keep all the commandments and covenants of the church.” ([[D&C 42.78|D&C 42:78]].)

 We are told that we shall reap as we sow.
 This is the law of the harvest.
 If we sow wheat on our farms here on earth, we grow wheat.
 If, in our character building, we sow the seeds of righteousness, we shall reap that kind of harvest.
-So as the Lord himself said: “Whatsoever ye sow, that shall ye also reap; therefore, if ye sow good ye shall also reap good for your reward.”
-(D&C 6:33.)
+So as the Lord himself said: “Whatsoever ye sow, that shall ye also reap; therefore, if ye sow good ye shall also reap good for your reward.” ([[D&C 6.33|D&C 6:33]].)

-It works out like this, for example: The Lord said, “If ye forgive men their trespasses, your heavenly Father will also forgive you.”
-(Matt.
-6:14.)
-And he added: “With what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.”
-(Matt.
-7:2.)
+It works out like this, for example: The Lord said, “If ye forgive men their trespasses, your heavenly Father will also forgive you.” ([[Matthew 6.14|Matt.
+6:14]].)
+And he added: “With what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.” ([[Matthew 7.2|Matt.
+7:2]].)

 In other words, if we here and now plan for family togetherness in the hereafter, when we arrive there we shall have it.
 But if we make no effort in that direction, we forfeit the blessing.